-Military pledges evacuation of 'all' Americans from Afghanistan' but admits US can't grab 'large numbers'
+Military pledges evacuation of 'all' Americans from Afghanistan but admits US can't grab 'large numbers'

 Officials have previously wavered on whether they can guarantee safe passage out for all Americans